 We may improve the current Keadby 2 construction route to allow it to be used for both the construction phase and operational staff traffic for Keadby 3 (Construction and Operational Access Route) meaning that traffic relating to operations for Keadby 3 would not need access to Keadby.
-The use of the A18 access for operational traffic would involve constructing a new gatehouse and parking and may include junction works (A18 Junction Improvement Option) permanent Emergency Vehicle Access Road between the Proposed Power and Carbon Capture Site and Chapel Lane.
+The use of the A18 access for operational traffic would involve constructing a new gatehouse and parking and may include junction works (A18 Junction Improvement Option) .
+There would also be a permanent Emergency Vehicle Access Road between the Proposed Power and Carbon Capture Site and Chapel Lane.

 We welcome your feedback on the use of the A18 access for operational traffic as part of this consultation.
-You can use the enclosed feedback form to provide this.
+You can use the survey form to the left of the table.